Learn Together, Play Together and Thrive Together

-July 11 So Many Parkinson’s Organizations – So Little Time
+July 11 and July 25.
+So Many Parkinson’s Organizations – So Little Time

 There are a lot of Parkinson’s Organizations competing for our time and our donations.
-Learn about the different Parkinson’s organizations and what they have to offer you as a person with PD.
-Watch the video here.
+Learn about 8 different Parkinson’s organizations and what they have to offer you as a person with PD.

 June 13, 2021 Discovering Neurographic Art with Lorraine Wilson